go-vela/site/content/usage/environment.md

   Learn about how to leverage the environment within your builds.
 ---

 Vela provides the ability to define environment variables scoped to individual steps, services and secrets.
-Additionally, if you need global environment setting you can set it at the parent and have it injected to all containers.
+Additionally, if you need global environment variables you can set it at the parent and have it injected to all containers.

-Please note the environment is design to be unique per container.
+Please note the environment is designed to be unique per container.
 Vela does inject a variety of default values from build, repo and user information.

 Defaults: